tonghuikang/notes/sutd-statistical-machine-learning/README.md

     - ![Screenshot 2020-03-01 at 2.29.47 AM](assets/Screenshot 2020-03-01 at 2.29.47 AM.png)
     - Is $X$ and $U$ d-separated (given anything other set)?

-- [x] Define a graphical model as a collection of random variables with a graph defining the relationship between the variables.
+- Define a graphical model as a collection of random variables with a graph defining the relationship between the variables.
 Recognize shaded and unshaded nodes as observed and hidden variables respectively.

-- [x] Recognize directed edges as descriptions of conditional distributions.
+- Recognize directed edges as descriptions of conditional distributions.
 Recognize undirected edges as descriptions of joint distributions.
 Define Bayesian networks and Markov random fields.

 #### Bayesian Networks (Directed Graphical Models)

-- [x] Define a distribution satisfying the factorization property with respect to a graph using conditional distributions.
+- Define a distribution satisfying the factorization property with respect to a graph using conditional distributions.
-  - $p(x_1, ..., x_k) = \Pi_{i=1}^k p(x_i | \text{parents}_i)$
+  - $p(x_1, ..., x_k) = \Pi_{i=1}^k p(x_i  \vert  \text{parents}_i)$
-- [x] Describe ways to define multinomial distributions and Gaussian distributions which factorize with respect to a graph.
+- Describe ways to define multinomial distributions and Gaussian distributions which factorize with respect to a graph.
 Given a graph, write down the **inverse covariance** $\Lambda$ of the corresponding Gaussian using linear dependencies.
   - ![Screenshot 2020-03-01 at 3.07.28 AM](assets/Screenshot 2020-03-01 at 3.07.28 AM.png)
-- [x] Define the global Markov property of a distribution with respect to a graph.
-Determine if a statement $S \bot T \ | \ W$ is true using d-separation.
+- Define the global Markov property of a distribution with respect to a graph.
+Determine if a statement $S \bot T \  \vert  \ W$ is true using d-separation.
   - A distribution $p$ satisfies the global Markov property with respect to graph $\mathcal{G}$ if
     - for all the disjoint sets $S$,$T$,$W$ that $S$ and $T$ are d-separated given $W$
-      - $S$ and $T$ is conditionally independent given $W$ i.e. $S \bot T \ | \ W$
+      - $S$ and $T$ is conditionally independent given $W$ i.e. $S \bot T \  \vert  \ W$
-- [x] Understand the Hammersley-Clifford Theorem as stating the equivalence between two ways of defining Bayesian networks.
+- Understand the Hammersley-Clifford Theorem as stating the equivalence between two ways of defining Bayesian networks.
   - $p$ satisifies the factorisation property with respect to $\mathcal{G}$
   - $p$ satisifies the global Markov property with respect to $\mathcal{G}$
-- [x] Understand the concept of explaining away, that conditioning on a collider will lead to dependence between two parent variables.
+- Understand the concept of explaining away, that conditioning on a collider will lead to dependence between two parent variables.
   - Knowing the battery is flat explains away the observation that the gauge level is zero (there is less need to consider another explanation).
 Fuel level is less likely to be zero even though battery level does not affect fuel level.

 #### Markov Random Fields (Undirected Graphical Models)

-- [x] Define a distribution satisfying the factorization property with respect to a graph using potential functions.
+- Define a distribution satisfying the factorization property with respect to a graph using potential functions.
 If the distribution is strictly positive, give the definition in terms of energy functions.
   - We say $p$ satisfies the factorisation property with respect to $\mathcal{G}$ if
     $$p(x_1, ... x_k) = \dfrac{1}{z}\prod_{\text{max clique } C} \enspace \varphi_C (x_C)$$
     for some nonnegative potentials $\varphi_C(x_C)$ where $x_C = (x_i)_{i \in C}$
   - If the nonnegative potential functions $\varphi_C(x_C)$ are positive, we can write  $\varphi_C(x_C) = \exp \left\{ - E_C(x_c) \right\}$ for some energy function $E_C(x_c)$.
     Then  $p(x_1, ... x_k) = \dfrac{1}{z} \exp \left\{ -\sum_{\text{max clique }C} E_C (x_C) \right\}$
-- [x] Define the global Markov property in terms of separation.
+- Define the global Markov property in terms of separation.
   - A distribution $p$ satisifies the global Markov property with respect to graph $\mathcal{G}$ if
     - for all disjoint subsets $A$,$B$,$C$ that $A$ and $B$ are separated given $C$.
-      - $A$ and $B$ are conditionally indepedent given $C$, i.e. $A \bot B \ | \ C$
+      - $A$ and $B$ are conditionally indepedent given $C$, i.e. $A \bot B \  \vert  \ C$
   - **How did the class example $ABCD$ satisfy this?**
-- [x] Define the pairwise Markov property in terms of non-adjacency.
+- Define the pairwise Markov property in terms of non-adjacency.
-  - We say that a distribution $p$ satisfies the pairwise Markov property with respect to $\mathcal{G}$ if for all non-adjacent variables $X$ and $Y$, $X \bot Y \ | \ V  \backslash \{X,Y\}$
+  - We say that a distribution $p$ satisfies the pairwise Markov property with respect to $\mathcal{G}$ if for all non-adjacent variables $X$ and $Y$, $X \bot Y \  \vert  \ V  \backslash \{X,Y\}$
   - This is a special case of global Markov property, where the two conditionally independent sets have one element each, and are not adjacent.
   - **Isn't this like all the simple graphs?** - Seems like **you need to property** to draw the graph that way.
-- [x] Understand the Hammersley-Clifford Theorem as stating the equivalence between three ways of defining strictly positive Markov random fields.
+- Understand the Hammersley-Clifford Theorem as stating the equivalence between three ways of defining strictly positive Markov random fields.
   - If $p$ is strictly positive, then the following are equivalent.
   - $p$ satisifies the factorisation property with respect to $\mathcal{G}$
   - $p$ satisifies the global Markov property with respect to $\mathcal{G}$
   - $p$ satisifies the pairwise Markov property with respect to $\mathcal{G}$
     - Two variables that are not adjacent are independent of each other if conditioned on every other variable, because the covariance matrix of the two matrix will be a diagonal.
-- [x] Describe ways to define multinomial distributions and Gaussian distributions which factorize with respect to a graph.
+- Describe ways to define multinomial distributions and Gaussian distributions which factorize with respect to a graph.
   - ![Screenshot 2020-03-02 at 3.11.33 AM](assets/Screenshot 2020-03-02 at 3.11.33 AM.png)
-- [x] Given a graph, write down the inverse covariance of the corresponding Gaussian using the pairwise Markov property.
+- Given a graph, write down the inverse covariance of the corresponding Gaussian using the pairwise Markov property.
   - ![Screenshot 2020-03-02 at 3.27.05 AM](assets/Screenshot 2020-03-02 at 3.27.05 AM.png)
     ![Screenshot 2020-03-02 at 3.22.29 AM](assets/Screenshot 2020-03-02 at 3.22.29 AM.png)
-- [x] Recognize a Boltzmann machine as a special case of a multinomial distribution with binary variables and only two-way interactions (second-order energies).
+- Recognize a Boltzmann machine as a special case of a multinomial distribution with binary variables and only two-way interactions (second-order energies).
   - **What is a Boltzmann machine?
 What does it do?**
   - "only two-way interactions" - All higher-order energies can be written in terms of second-order ones.
   - With all the second order energies (each of them is a $2 \times 2$ matrix), we can write the weights in terms of the second order energies.